 Junia is a lecturer, tutor, and doctoral student.
 She specializes in the figures, culture, and society of the late Roman Republic, focusing upon the Liberatores and their sympathizers - namely, Gaius Cassius Longinus, Marcus Junius Brutus, and Cicero.
-However, outside of this, she has a keen interest in the daily life of ancient peoples, particularly focusing her research on Greek and Roman philosophies, numismatics, art, portraiture, and the literature of the late Republic and early Augustan age.
+However, outside of this, she has a keen interest in the daily life of ancient peoples, particularly focusing her research on Greek and Roman philosophies, numismatics, art, and literature of the late Republic and early Augustan age.
 This is consolidated in her dissertation, entitled "Gaius Cassius Longinus: the History and Memory of a Liberator."

-More recently, she is engaging with three projects: (a) the reinterpretation of RRC 498/1 and 499/1, (b) the linguistics and contextualisation of the remaining letters written by Cassius, and (c) the archaeological sites of Philippi and Thasos to identify the famous battlefield and grave of Cassius.
+In addition to her dissertation, she is engaging with three projects: (a) the reinterpretation of RRC 498/1 and 499/1, (b) the linguistics and contextualisation of the remaining letters written by Cassius, and (c) the archaeological sites of Philippi and Thasos to identify the famous battlefield and grave of Cassius.

 PhD Candidate | University of Roehampton

 M.A.
 Ancient and Classical Civilisation | University of Manchester

 B.A.
 Classical Studies, Minor in Philosophy | John Cabot University, Rome, Italy

 Student Tutor, University of Roehampton | John Cabot University

 Wadi el Hamam Archaeological Site, University of Jerusalem